What is chlorpropamide?

-You should not use chlorpropamide if you are allergic to it, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use chlorpropamide if you are allergic to chlorpropamide, or if have diabetic ketoacidosis (call your doctor for treatment).

-Certain oral diabetes medications may increase your risk of serious heart problems.
-However, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of taking chlorpropamide.
+Chlorpropamide may increase your risk of serious heart problems, but not treating your diabetes can also damage your heart and other organs.
+Talk to your doctor about the risks and benefits of this medicine.

 How should I take chlorpropamide?

 Chlorpropamide is usually taken with breakfast or the first main meal of the day.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.

 Low blood sugar (hypoglycemia) can happen to everyone who has diabetes.
 Symptoms include headache, hunger, sweating, irritability, dizziness, nausea, and feeling shaky.
 To quickly treat low blood sugar, always keep a fast-acting source of sugar with you such as fruit juice, hard candy, crackers, raisins, or non-diet soda.